madinaAbdujabborova/project_powerBI/README.md

 # AdwentureWorks2019 Dashboard

-his repository contains Power BI reports and analyses built using the AdventureWorks2019 dataset.
+Repository contains Power BI reports and analyses built using the AdventureWorks2019 dataset.
 The project focuses on visualizing product-related data, including sales, profits, inventory, and customer behavior across different regions.

 ## Table of Contents
 Overview